bensutherland/Simple_reads_to_counts/README.md

 ## Overview:
   a) Remove adapters and trim for quality
   b) Multi-map reads against reference transcriptome
-  c) Use Corset to produce clusters for reduction of redundancy of transcriptome and produce counts
+  c) Use eXpress to estimate gene expression levels per transcript using 'effective counts'

 The expression level data can be imported into differential expression analysis software (e.g. edgeR).